Stylback/home-server/README.md

 Lesson learned, think thrice before manually flashing your BIOS.
 I have since replaced the board with an [ASRock J5040-ITX](https://www.asrock.com/mb/Intel/J5040-ITX/index.asp).
 I also had to replace my RAM-modules with SO-DIMM ones due to board incompatibility.

-### Fail2Ban struggles
+### Containerized Fail2Ban

+> __TL;DR:__ Containarized Fail2Ban didn't work so I've switched to running it on the OS directly.

-I initially tried to run Fail2Ban in a docker container.
-I managed to get the filter and jail working, it would detect and ban an IP.
-In reality nothing would actually happen, the host could continue to spam authentication attempts.
-There seems to be no clear way to propagate the banned addresses up the IP-tables chain.
+I initially tried to run Fail2Ban in a docker container to streamline deployment.
+I managed to get the filter and jail working but not banning.
+Fail2Ban would correctly detect authentication fails and "ban" the associated IP address.
+This "ban" would in reality not result in denied connections, the client could continue to spam authentication attempts.
+There seemed to be no clear way to propagate the banned addresses up the IP-tables chain and block connections.

-I have now resorted to running it on the server itself.
-It is able to intercept and stop connections from banned IP addresses before they reach NGINX Proxy Manager.
-However it's not perfect, I seem unable to ban IP addresses that fail Access List authentication.
-Maybe these attempts are not logged or maybe the REGEX fails to match them.
+I have now resorted to running it on the server itself and it's able to stop connections from banned IP addresses before they reach NGINX Proxy Manager.
+However it's not perfect, I seem unable to ban IP addresses that fail NGINX's Access List authentication.
+Perhaps these attempts are not logged or maybe the REGEX just fails to match them.
+I will revisit this issue at a later date and update accordingly.

 </p>
 </details>